Exportar Publicação

 A publicação pode ser exportada nos seguintes formatos: referência da APA (American Psychological Association), referência do IEEE (Institute of Electrical and Electronics Engineers), BibTeX e RIS.

-Raposo, Otávio & Castellano, Carlos Garrido (2025).
+Raposo, O. & Garrido Castellano, C. (2026).
 Batida and the politics of sonic agency in Afro-Lisboa.
-In Unwritten Afro-Iberian Memories and Histories.
-Race, Ethnicity and Gender in Portugal and Spain. (pp. 1438-1455).
+In Yolanda Aixelà-Cabré (Ed.), Unwritten Afro-Iberian memories and histories: Race, ethnicity and gender in Portugal and Spain.
 London & New York: Routledge.

-O. R. Raposo and C. G. Castellano, "Batida and the politics of sonic agency in Afro-Lisboa", in Unwritten Afro-Iberian Memories and Histories.
-Race, Ethnicity and Gender in Portugal and Spain, London & New York, Routledge, 2025, pp. 1438-1455
+O. R. Raposo and C. G. Castellano, "Batida and the politics of sonic agency in Afro-Lisboa", in Unwritten Afro-Iberian memories and histories: Race, ethnicity and gender in Portugal and Spain, Yolanda Aixelà-Cabré, Ed., London & New York, Routledge, 2026

 title = "Batida and the politics of sonic agency in Afro-Lisboa",